 Keep a record of any WordPress change you want in the activity log

-For the developers out there, we have provided an easy to use example plugin to get you started on the path to creating your own extensions.
+We have an easy to use example plugin to get you started on the path to creating your own activity log extensions.

 The plugin gives you everything you need to create your own events and is a great way to kick-start your development quickly.
 To begin, simply download the plugin (or clone via git if you prefer) and edit to suit your needs.
 The template is provided in a WordPress plugin format so will find common items such as the “plugin name”, “author” and so on are ready to be updated with your details also.

 Once you have edited the files to your needs and are ready to begin coding your own events and sensors, simply head to the “wp-security-audit-log” directory and you will find an example custom-alerts.php as well as a template custom sensor to get you started.
 For details on how to create events, see “Introduction to the process of creating custom events” further down this article.

 When working with the template, avoid making changes within the “core” directory.
 This is common code used across all of our extensions which may be updated in future.